 And laid the foundations for a more prosperous future.”

-A lengthy but detailed speech that somehow fitted the occasion.
+Somehow, the Chancellor gave a lengthy but detailed budget speech that fitted the occasion.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?